NRT-Logo"/

 What you need to know

 • The College offers part time day and evening courses.
-The course is delivered over a period of 9 months daytime, and 12 months evening time.
+The course is delivered over a period of 12 months.
 There are no classes during school holidays.
 See below for class options.

 • Attendance can be in person at a College Campus or online by Virtual Classroom using Zoom.
 Classes listed with a campus location are face to face and campus attendance is required for the duration of the course.
 See below for learning requirements for those delivered via Zoom (some face to face campus training may be required, please check with the Coordinator when applying).
 See below for class options.